 If you mastered the orgo 1 approach and are willing to put in the effort, orgo 2 should be quite doable for you.
 Just remember, doable doesn’t mean easy.

-I’ve worked with many orgo 2 students who has struggled with or forgot topics learned in orgo 1.
+I’ve worked with many orgo 2 students who have struggled with or forgotten topics learned in orgo 1.

-And as much as they try to keep up with their orgo 2 class, their orgo 1 weaknesses kept coming back to haunt them.
+And as much as they tried to keep up with their orgo 2 class, their orgo 1 weaknesses kept coming back to haunt them.

 If it’s a choice between reviewing orgo 1 or pre-studying orgo 2,

 I will argue that you’re better off JUST working on rebuilding that orgo 1 foundation.

 This will ensure that you are solid on the basics and that you won’t get stuck on advanced orgo 2 problems that require an orgo 1 background.